Mark Tedeschi: Bibliography

 Tedeschi is the author of several books, including one on international business law which he co-authored in 1980: Law of International Business in Australia with Dr. P.J.
 O'Keefe.
 A book of his photographs was published by Beagle Press in 2012 entitled Shooting Around Corners, which featured over twenty-five years of his photography.

-Tedeschi is the author of three true-crime books.
-The first was Eugenia, published in 2012 by Simon & Schuster Australia, which tells the story of Eugenia Falleni.

-The second book was Kidnapped: the Crime that shocked a Nation, published by Simon & Schuster Australia in 2015.
-This book is the story of the kidnapping and murder of 8-year-old Graeme Thorne in 1960.

-The third was Murder at Myall Creek: The Trial that defined a Nation published by Simon & Schuster Australia in 2016.
-This is the story of the trial of 10 European men and one African man who were charged with the murder of 28 Aboriginal Australians in 1838, and the prosecutor, John Hubert Plunkett who conducted their trial.
+Tedeschi is the author of four true-crime books, all published by published by Simon & Schuster Australia.
+The first was Eugenia, published in 2012, which tells the story of Eugene Falleni.
+Kidnapped: the Crime that shocked a Nation, published in 2015, tells the story of the kidnapping and murder of 8-year-old Graeme Thorne in 1960.
+Murder at Myall Creek: The Trial that defined a Nation, published in 2016, tells the story of the trial of 10 European men and one African man who were charged with the murder of 28 Aboriginal Australians in 1838, and the prosecutor, John Hubert Plunkett who conducted their trial.
+Missing, Presumed Dead, published in 2022, details the murders committed by Bruce Burell.